StuartsProjects/StuartsProjects.github.io/_posts/2018-03-22-adventures-with-the-esp32.md

 date: "2018-03-22"
 ---

-As part of a project to check if locally generated electromagnetic interference (EMI) would affect LoRa receiver performance at its weak signal limits I needed a ESP32 board that I could plug in various modules into.
+As part of a project to check if locally generated electromagnetic interference (EMI) would affect LoRa® receiver performance at its weak signal limits I needed a ESP32 board that I could plug in various modules into.
 Faster micro controllers, such as the ESP32 are becoming the norm, which is understandable, they are cheap, fast, have lots of memory and in the case of the ESP32, have built in Wifi and Bluetooth.
-Faster micro controllers, however, generate more EMI, so I wanted to do a LoRa reception comparison with various micro controllers.
-For the comparison to be valid I needed to use the same LoRa module for different controller boards, the easiest way to achieve that was to have the LoRa device on a plug in board.
+Faster micro controllers, however, generate more EMI, so I wanted to do a LoRa® reception comparison with various micro controllers.
+For the comparison to be valid I needed to use the same LoRa® module for different controller boards, the easiest way to achieve that was to have the LoRa® device on a plug in board.

 ![RFM98](/images/RFM98_thumb.jpg "RFM98")

-The RFM98 module above is assembled using my own low cost PCBs, in this case the module PCB is modified from standard to allow access to all the LoRa device DIO pins.
+The RFM98 module above is assembled using my own low cost PCBs, in this case the module PCB is modified from standard to allow access to all the LoRa® device DIO pins.
 The advantage of having a controller board that accepts my breadboard friendly modules is that it is easy to re-purpose the controller board simply by fitting a different type of module, see the Mikroelectronica link above for the possibilities.

 But which ESP32 board to use ?
 There are several, the Wemos Lolin 32 seems popular, but I really wanted to be able to plug in a choice of batteries and not be restricted to a Lithium battery.
 The NodeMcu32s fits the bill, its one of the smaller ESP32 boards and provides access to the voltage(battery) in pin.
 The board is shown below.